symfony/symfony-docs/doctrine/registration_form.rst

         public function getSalt()
         {
-            // The bcrypt algorithm doesn't require a separate salt.
+            // The bcrypt and argon2i algorithms don't require a separate salt.
             // You *may* need a real salt if you choose a different encoder. return null;
         }